 - Upper tail.
 This is the mass in the permutation based p-value distribution above the value of the test statistic.

 A small lower (or upper) tail p-value for an annotation category is an indication that features in this category viewed as a whole are perturbed among the groups in the experiment considered.
 Note that when testing for the significance of a particular GO term, we take into account that GO has a hierarchical structure.
-See Tool output and GAF file comparison for a detailed description on how to interpret potential discrepancies in the number of genes in your results and the original GAF file.
+See Gene Set Test output and GAF file comparison for a detailed description on how to interpret potential discrepancies in the number of genes in your results and the original GAF file.